 - High resolution headshot

-- Two letters of recommendation - one from employer and one from a community leader
+- Two letters of recommendation - one from employer and one from a community organization with which you are involved (can be mailed or scanned and emailed)

 - Program days will be held on the second Thursday of each month beginning in October and ending in May, concluding with team project presentations and graduation